gocardless/legacy-api-docs/source/docs/02_getting_started/partner_guide.rb.md

 <p class="intro">Our Partner API lets you to create and manage multiple merchants.
 There's more information about <a href="https://help.gocardless.com/what-is-the-partner-programme/">how it works in our help section</a></p>

-## Getting started

-Our Partner API lets you to create and manage multiple merchants.
-There's more information about how it works here.
-If you'd like to create a partner app, just email us and we'll get you set up in the Sandbox.

-To start using GoCardless as a partner, you'll need a partner account.
+## Partner account setup

 If you'd like to create a partner app, [please email us](mailto:help@gocardless.com).

+Once you have used the Partner API to create merchant(s), see the [resources section](https://developer.gocardless.com/#bill) for more information about how to create new bills and subscriptions for these merchants.

 First, download and install the Ruby client library: